t2mdev/docs-vc/_docs/settings.md

 ### Contacts

 The Primary Contacts page allows you to specify who your contacts are for your organization.
-There are five possible options:
+A person must be assigned to each option and you will not be allowed to remove the last member of a particular contact area.

+Technical: The primary technical contact.

+Certificate: The e-mail address(es) to contact with regards to any certificate authority requests.

 Billing: The primary billing contact.

-Technical: The primary technical contact.

 Invoice: The e-mail address(es) to send invoices to.

-Certificate: The e-mail address(es) to contact with regards to any certificate authority requests.

 Day 2: The users who are the primary Day 2, After Hours and Escalation Users.